 Outline project plans have been developed for each high priority strategic research project listed in Table 3.1.
 These are presented in Chapter 4.

-Those for which there is considered to be sufficient ongoing work or research planned in the near-term, are listed in Table 3.2.
+Those for which there is considerable ongoing work or research planned in the near-term, are listed in Appendix A.